-- General Damages: claims for the pain, suffering and even psychological damages that you may have suffered.
+- General Damages: claims for the pain, suffering and even psychological injury damages that you may have suffered.

-- Care Claims: if you needed extra care as a result of the negligence you have suffered.
+- Care Claims: if you needed extra medical care as a result of the negligence you have suffered.

 - Funeral Expenses: This refers to hospital negligence resulting in death.
 Here, the loved ones can make a claim for the cost of a funeral service.